World Pancreatic Cancer Day

 St Pancras or St PancrEas?

-This event wouldn’t be complete without the wonderful Popchoir who perform their crowd-pleasing tunes to commuters and visitors to the station between 5-7pm.
+This event wouldn’t be complete without the wonderful Popchoir who have joined us at the station and performed their crowd-pleasing tunes to commuters and visitors.

-This has all been made possible since 2017, thanks to the wonderful support of High Speed 1 (HS1) and we can’t thank them enough.
+This has all been made possible since 2017, thanks to the wonderful support of London St Pancras Highspeed and we can’t thank them enough.

 Raising awareness

-We have lots of resources for you to download and share.
+We will have lots of resources for you to download and share, watch this space.